-Did you expect to feel a sense of relief once you finally finalized your divorce?
+Did you expect a sense of relief once you finally finalized your divorce?
 Did you anticipate an overwhelming wave of elation and well-being once you signed the divorce papers?
 Perhaps you did, but that initial relief often fades and depression sets in.

 That’s a natural expectation.
 After all, you’ve been waiting for this moment, building up to this for some time.
 But what about when that euphoria fades?
 Or if it never comes at all?
 You might think you’ll get back to normal, but that doesn’t always happen.